-In paid search, a successful campaign is all about having good aim.
+In paid search, successful Google Ads management is all about having good aim.
 Good aim involves excluding the people who aren’t likely to convert from seeing your ads to reduce your wasted spend, resulting in incremental top line growth for your business.

 Adding negative keywords to your paid search campaign may seem a simple solution for improving its aim, but most of the time this isn’t enough by itself.
 Other factors that you must also take into consideration are: